karmaniverous/get-dotenv/README.md

 - Specify the directory containing your dotenv files.
 - Specify the token that identifies dotenv files (e.g. '.env').
 - Specify the token that identifies private vatiables (e.g. 'local').
+- Define dynamic variables progressively in terms of other variables and other logic.
 - Load variables for a specific environment or none.
 - Exclude public or private variables.
 - Extract variables to an object, to `process.env`, or both.